HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ```

 ##### Five neighbourhoods most affected by crime
-For this query, I grouped the data by neighbourhood and then selected the count of crime and used the TOP and ORDER BY functions to ensure the output only displayed the top five neighbourhoods when it comes to crime prevalence.
-I specified using the WHERE function to only include observations where the neighbourhood is included as earlier we found that is not always the case.
+For this query, I grouped the data by neighbourhood and then selected the count of crime and used the TOP and ORDER BY statements to ensure the output only displayed the top five neighbourhoods when it comes to crime prevalence.
+I specified using the WHERE statement to only include observations where the neighbourhood is included as earlier we found that is not always the case.

 ```
 SELECT TOP 5